cinemagoer/cinemagoer/README.rst

    from imdb import Cinemagoer

-   # create an instance of the IMDb class
+   # create an instance of the Cinemagoer class
    ia = Cinemagoer()

    # get a movie